-- Cargo capacity - Total load capacity
+- Cargo capacity - 2 Total load capacity (vehicle capacity weight) (→P. 438)

-When 2 people with the combined weight of 366 lb.
-(166 kg) are riding in your vehicle, which has a total load capacity of 850 lb.
-(385 kg), the available amount of cargo and luggage load capacity will be as follows:
+When 2 people with the combined weight of A lb. (kg) are riding in your vehicle, which has a total load capacity (vehicle capacity weight) of B lb. (kg), the available amount of cargo and luggage load capacity will be C lb. (kg) as follows: